NetBSD/src/usr.bin/xlint/lint1/README.md

 * The option `-X` suppresses arbitrary messages by their message ID.
 * The option `-q` enables additional queries that are not suitable as regular warnings but may be interesting to look at on a case-by-case basis.

+# Limitations

+Lint operates on the level of individual expressions.

+* It does not build an AST of the statements of a function, therefore it cannot reliably analyze the control flow in a single function.
+* It does not store the control flow properties of functions, therefore it cannot relate argument nullability with the return value.
+* It does not have information about functions, except for their prototypes, therefore it cannot relate them across translation units.
+* It does not store detailed information about complex data types, therefore it cannot cross-check them across translation units.

 # Fundamental types